 There is no shortage of remote places to enjoy nature in Pure Ludington.
-While practicing social distancing, it will be valuable to take in some fresh air and exercise to maintain good physical and mental health as we otherwise shelter in place during the COVID-19 crisis.
+While practicing social distancing, it will be valuable to take in some fresh air and exercise to maintain good physical and mental health as we continue through the COVID-19 crisis.

 Check out some of our favorite off-the-beaten-path locations:

 While the lighthouse itself isn’t yet open for the season, the hike to this historic landmark is a pleasurable journey.
 To get there, take M-116 to the Ludington State Park and park in the lot north of the entrance booth.
 Hike to the Pines Campground and follow the lighthouse symbols painted on the road until you come to the gravel road between campsites 58 and 59.
 Follow this road 1.5 miles to the lighthouse.
 You will find this is a fantastic place for Instagram photos.
 Plus, getting into the park is currently free!